-You’ve made the decision to move to Ireland – in this blog post I list the best cities to live in Ireland, the best websites to search for rental properties and how much rent you can expect to pay per month.
+You’ve made the decision to move to Ireland – in this blog post, I list the best cities to live in Ireland, the best websites to search for rental properties, and how much rent you can expect to pay per month.

 In July 2020, my husband and I relocated from living in Queenstown New Zealand, to my home country of Ireland.
 Having lived abroad for over 10 years (also living in Whistler in Canada, and Sydney, Australia), it was a huge deal for us moving to Ireland.
 Despite being an Irish citizen (I’m from the cool city of Cork) and living in Ireland from the age of 3 up to 23 (when I moved to Australia) – there was still a lot for me to get my head around in moving to Ireland.

-Is it Hard to Rent in Ireland?
+Is it hard to rent in Ireland?

 I’ll start off by saying, it can be very difficult to find decent housing to rent in Ireland.
 It is a very competitive market and the demand FAR outweighs the supply!
 As a result, rent can be quite expensive (depending on the area you wish to move to).
 Before starting your search there are a couple of questions you should ask yourself first –